Immigration deports forty illegals in two weeks’ timePOSTED: 09/18/15 12:15 PM

 “Persons residing illegally on the island are strongly advised to leave the island immediately, to avoid being incarcerated, deported and banned for three years,” the press release stated.

 Information about applying for residency and extended stays for tourists can be found on the website www.sintmaartengov.org.
-Questions can be directed to email@example.com or to firstname.lastname@example.org.
+Questions can be directed to or to .
 These email addresses can also be used by those who need assistance to return to their country of origin.